 - Four leg design

-- All metal components are304 stainless steel (316 marine grade available)
+- All metal components are 304 stainless steel (316 marine-grade stainless steel is available)

 - Dual top and bottom vents

-- Manufactured in United States by Kalamazoo Gourmet
+- Manufactured in the United States by Kalamazoo Gourmet

 Full Review – Kalamazoo Shokunin Kamado Grill

 Before we get to that, let’s talk about construction.
-This grill is hand made in Kalamazoo, Michigan from high-quality stainless steel.
+This grill is hand-made in Kalamazoo, Michigan from high-quality stainless steel.
 The cooking grate is a laser-cut, quarter-inch thick stainless steel plate.
 The body is two layers of heavy stainless steel with two inches of insulation between the layers.
-The wood is Ipa wood from Brazil.
+The wood is Ipe wood from Brazil.
 What is Ipa wood?
-It’s a hardwood that is so hard you can’t drive a nail through it.
+It’s a hardwood so hard you can’t drive a nail through it.
 It’s things like this that make this grill so expensive.